ReceiptManager/receipt-parser-legacy/README.md

 ```

 ### Docker

-A DockerFile is available with all dependencies needed to run the program.
+A Dockerfile is available with all dependencies needed to run the program.

-First replace `<image_tag>` with a name of your own then build the image:
+First, replace `<image_tag>` with a name of your own then build the image:

 ```
 docker build -t <image_tag> .
 ```

-By default running the image will execute the `make run` command.
-To use with your own images run the following:
+By default, running the image will execute the `make run` command.
+To use with your own images, run the following:

 ```
 docker run -v <path_to_input_images>:/usr/src/app/data/img <image_tag>